pittisunilkumar3/Marshalats-be/API_DOCUMENTATION.md

 - If `password` is not provided, a random password will be generated
 - `date_of_birth` should be in YYYY-MM-DD format (e.g., "2005-08-15")
 - `gender` accepts any string value
+- `course` object is optional but if provided, all nested fields are required
+- `branch` object is optional but if provided, all nested fields are required
 - SMS with login credentials will be sent to the provided phone number

 ### POST /api/auth/login
 **Description**: User login